 Added to this, you’re probably feeling a whole range of emotions, some of which can be pretty overwhelming.
 It’s okay to cry, scream or even laugh a little hysterically.

 It’s okay to take some time for yourself to come to terms with everything you’ve been told.

 What to do next?

 1. Download ‘Dealing with cancer: A guide for mums‘

 Dealing with cancer: A guide for mums will provide you with some of the basic information you need to know including how to cope with their diagnosis; tell your children you have cancer; ask for help from family and friends; and it also includes ways to enjoy time with your kids, even when unwell.

 You can self-register or you can be referred to Mummy’s Wish by a member of your medical team (a social worker, cancer care professional or oncologist).
 In order to be able to access the support of Mummy’s Wish, a mum must a) have a current diagnosis of cancer by an Australian Medical Specialist and be receiving specialist-approved treatment and b) have at least one child 12 years or under.
 Once registered, you’ll be put in touch with one of our Support Coordinators who will work with you to find a practical way to take the pressure off.

 3. Connect with others

-Follow Mummy’s Wish on Facebook, Instagram or Twitter and join the Mummy’s Wish Private Mum’s Group—a closed Facebook group for mums undergoing cancer treatment.
+Follow Mummy’s Wish on Facebook, Instagram or Twitter and once you have registered with Mummy’s Wish you can apply to join the Mummy’s Wish Private Mum’s Group—a closed Facebook group for mums undergoing cancer treatment.
 Introduce yourself, have a look at our recent posts and ask questions—you’ll be pleasantly surprised at how good it can be to share your thoughts, worries or even just funny memes with other women who are juggling motherhood with cancer treatment.